10 min

 • Cook time: 15 minutes

-• End the week strong
+• End the week without burning out

 Weekend: Batch Prep